-Your primary doctor will begin by asking you about your medical history, risk factors and symptoms.
-You will also undergo a physical exam.
+Your doctor will ask you about your medical history, risk factors and symptoms and perform a physical exam.

-Your doctor may have one or more of the following imaging tests performed to help determine if you have a cancer and whether it has spread:
+Your doctor may order one or more of the following imaging tests to help determine if you have a cancer and whether it has spread:

-- Endoscopy: This imaging test uses a flexible illuminated optical instrument, called an endoscope, to visualize the interior of the body and its organs.
+- Nasopharyngolaryngoscopy: This endoscopy exam uses a flexible, illuminated optical instrument called an endoscope to examine the nasal cavity, voice box and throat.
 With the aid of topical anesthesia, the tube is inserted into the mouth or nose to take pictures and evaluate the abnormal cells.

 - CT of the Head: Much like CT of the sinuses, CT of the head can help detect abnormalities of the paranasal sinuses and nasal cavity.

-- Panoramic Dental X-ray: Also called panoramic radiography, is a two-dimensional (2-D) dental x-ray examination that captures the entire mouth in a single image, including the teeth, upper and lower jaws, surrounding structures and tissues.
+- Panoramic Dental X-ray: Also called panoramic radiography, this two-dimensional (2-D) dental x-ray examination captures the entire mouth in a single image, including the teeth, upper and lower jaws, surrounding structures and tissues.
 It can help reveal the presence of oral cancers.

-- Dental Cone Beam CT: This type of CT scanner uses special technology to generate three dimensional (3-D) images of dental structures, soft tissues, nerve paths and bone in the craniofacial region in a single scan.
-Images obtained with cone beam CT allow for more precise treatment planning.
-It is useful for evaluating the jaw, sinuses, nerve canals and nasal cavities.
+- Dental Cone Beam CT: This type of CT scan uses special technology to generate three dimensional (3-D) images of dental structures, soft tissues, nerve paths and bone in the craniofacial region in a single scan.
+Cone beam CT is generally used to confirm that radiation treatments are correctly targeted.

-- PET/CT: This type of nuclear medicine imaging combines PET scans and CT scans to provide images that pinpoint the anatomic location of abnormal metabolic activity within the head and neck.
+- PET/CT: This nuclear medicine exam combines positron emission tomography (PET) and CT scans to create images that pinpoint the anatomic location of abnormal metabolic activity.
 It can detect head and neck cancer, determine if it has spread, assess the effectiveness of a treatment plan and determine if the cancer has returned after treatment.

 - Chest imaging: The most common place for head and neck cancer to spread to is the lungs.
 Also, patients with head and neck cancer (especially if they are/were smokers) can have a separate lung cancer unrelated to the head and neck cancer.
 Your doctor may order a simple chest x-ray or CT scan of the chest to investigate.

-If these tests are not suspicious for a cancer, no further steps may be needed.
-Your doctor may want to monitor the area during future visits.
+If these tests do not indicate cancer, no further steps may be needed.
+However, your doctor may want to monitor the area during future visits.

 If these tests do not clearly show that an abnormality is benign, a biopsy may be necessary.
 A biopsy is the removal of tissue in order to examine it for disease.
 Biopsies are performed in several different ways.
-Some biopsies involve removing a small amount of tissue with a needle while others involve surgically removing an entire lump, or nodule, that is suspicious.
+Some biopsies involve removing a small amount of tissue with a needle, while others involve surgically removing an entire suspicious lump (nodule).

 How is head and neck cancer treated?